 Syntax error - violation of grammar rules in a programming language

-Parse error — type of errors in PHP, which occur when there are syntax errors in the code
+Parse error - type of errors in PHP caused by syntax errors in the code